 As a result of this, all machines are required by state law to pay back at least 90 percent, even penny machines, which in other states, as reported here in the past, pay less than that.
 For low denomination players that are in the area this can make the games a bit more advantageous.

-The game has a ton of progressive driven games – they are very popular here.
+The casino has a ton of progressive driven games – they are very popular here.
 They’re popular everywhere now, but they’re certainly popular here.
 And I’ve seen some spectacular wins on the floor just within my own range of vision, so players do seem to have some good luck here (probably helped out by that payback).

 Another side effect of this arrangement is Empire City is not allowed actual dealer tables, so they have electronic versions of Craps, Roulette, Blackjack and so on throughout the casino in pretty heavy numbers, both newer and older systems.